 While a project may have a particular price as it begins, that price can change as it continues.
 By knowing how much particular materials cost, along with the hourly cost of labor, you can make sure these adjustments are fair and accurate according to your construction contract.

-Know What The Risks Are
+5. Understand What The Risks Are

 Any project has risks.
 If you don't understand what the risks are in your project, you will not be able to complete it successfully.

 Understanding risk isn't just essential in construction.
 Any business is built upon the fact that you'll look at the risks of an investment and decide if it's a good idea.